GSG-G11/Bazzar/README.md

 - I want to be able to delete my own product.
 - I want to be able to edit all the information of my product.
 ## User journey
-- When you open Bazzar you will be faced with a home page to choose if you are buyer or seller,
+- When you open Bazzar you will be faced with a home page to choose if you are buyer or seller.
 ### If you are buyer
 - you are going to see the products and details .
 - You can esaily reach to the product you want by filter or search it.